-Administrator (in the sense of the Common Criteria) The TOE may provide security functions which can or need to be administrated (i) by the Smartcard Embedded Software or (ii) using services of the TOE after delivery to Phases 4-6.
-Then a privileged user (in the sense of the Common Criteria, refer to definition below) becomes an administrator.
+Administrator (in the sense of the Common Criteria) The TOE may provide security functions which can or need to be administrated (i) by the Smartcard Embedded Software or (ii) using services of the TOE after delivery to Phases administrator.

+4-6.
+Then a privileged user (in the sense of the

+Common Criteria, refer to definition below) becomes an

-Boot Mode CPU mode of the TOE dedicated to the start-up of the
+Boot Mode CPU mode of the TOE dedicated to the start-up of the the Smartcard Embedded Software.

 TOE after every reset.
-This mode is not accessible for the
+This mode is not accessible for